% find this content helpful

 • Focus on what's relevant.
 It would be the things that can have a significant impact on your business.

-Let's begin with strengths : list what your business does well.
-Think about skills, value proposition, engagement with your audience, agility, financial power, etc. Any advantage you have in your market!
+Let's begin with strengths: list what your business does well.
+Think about your skills, value proposition, engagement with your audience, agility, financial power, etc.--basically any advantage you have in your market.

-Then, weaknesses: : all areas where you consider you should improve within your competitive landscape, or things that are slowing you down in your mission.
-Limited resources, lacking skills, etc.
+List your weaknesses: these are areas where you consider you should improve within your competitive landscape or things that are slowing you down in your mission such has limited resources, lacking skills, etc.

 Let's continue on opportunities.
 Basically, these are external factors that could be useful for you.
 Think about market trends, customer needs, or new technologies you could leverage.